SparkHub/four_o_four/README.md

   end

   def random_msg
-    ['''Yo!, this is sad.
+    ["Yo!, this is sad.
 I didn't know you got this.
-Sorry''',
-     '''Dear Mr. or Ms. I'm really sorry about this 404''',
+Sorry ", "Dear Mr. or Ms. I'm really sorry about this 404", 'Such is life'
-     '''Such is life'''
     ].sample
   end
 end